 Dependent children who were under the age of 18 at the time of the initial entry clearance application can be included as dependents in the FLR application.
 However, the annual gross income requirement for a single dependent will be an additional £3,800, e.g. £22,400 in total for the first child and an additional £2,400 for each other dependent child.

 If your FLR visa application is refused and you feel the decision by the Home Office is unfair and incorrect in law, you may be entitled to a right of appeal.

 You will have 14 days to submit an in-country appeal.

 Should the need arise, we will be able to advise you of the appeal process and represent you in your appeal.

 As part of our retainer service, we offer the following:

-If you require further information in relation to extending your visa in the UK on the basis of your spouse, civil partner or unmarried partner, please feel free to contact us for a free consultation on 0161 826 6922.
+If you require further information in relation to extending your visa in the UK on the basis of your spouse, civil partner or unmarried partner, please feel free to contact us on 0161 826 6922.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.